 To Pipe Frosting

-- Push your choice of tip (I often use Wilton 1M) to the bottom of the frosting bag.
+- Push your choice of tip (I often use Wilton 1M or 8B) to the bottom of the frosting bag.
 If using disposable bags, snip the bag tip off so the metal tip can push through just enough to allow frosting through the tip.

 - To fill the bag, put it tip down into a glass, and use a spoon to fill the bag about half way.